ASH1998/sentdex_scikit_machine_learning_tutorial_for_investing/README.md

 ***

 [download intraQuarter data](http://pythonprogramming.net/downloads/intraQuarter.zip "download intraQuarter data")
-> The intraQuarter data zip file is ~255MB, which is too large to store in a github repo (limit is 50MB?)
+> The intraQuarter data zip file is ~255MB, which is too large to store in a github repo (max of 50MB?)

 ***
 ***